C.J. Cron Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.2 K/9, the ninth-best in the league.
+- The Cardinals pitching staff is 10th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Cardinals have the 19th-ranked team ERA among all league pitching staffs (4.78).
+- The Cardinals' 4.97 team ERA ranks 22nd across all MLB pitching staffs.

-- The Cardinals rank 11th in baseball in home runs surrendered (nine total, one per game).
+- The Cardinals give up the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- Matz (0-1) pitches for the Cardinals to make his second start this season.
+- Mikolas (0-1) takes the mound for the Cardinals to make his third start this season.

-- The lefty last appeared on Tuesday against the Atlanta Braves, when he tossed 5 1/3 innings, allowing four earned runs while giving up 10 hits.
+- His most recent appearance was on Wednesday against the Atlanta Braves, when the righty tossed six innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.